0layiw0la/SHARK-TANK-INVESTMENT-ANALYSIS/README.md

 * Children/Education industry with 9.2% of participants.
 * Fitness/Sports/Outdoors industry with 8.9% of participants.

-* The industry with the least male participants is the Liqour/Alcohol industry
-* There have been no female participants from the Automotive, Liqour/Alcohol and Electronics industries on the show.
-* The industry with the highest number of female participants is the Fashion/Beauty industry.

-We can see there aren't many participants from the Liqour/Alcohol industry in general but what other industries have few participants?
-* The Liqour/Alcohol industry has the least amount of participants making up only 0.00631% of participants followed by the Green/Cleantech and Travel industries with 0.00868% each.

 ### Who are the participants?
 * 55.5% of participants are all male teams with 26% being female and 18.5% are made up of mixed gedered teams.
  ### Insert gender split plot